-Bette plays Joyce Heath, a has-been Broadway actress.
-Joyce was once greatly revered for her immense talent, but earns the reputation of being a “jinx,” as Joyce calls herself, after several of her shows and the MEN she gets involved with experience problems and/or financial ruin.
-(Read MAN EATER!)
+Bette is Joyce Heath, a has-been Broadway actress.
+Joyce was once greatly revered for her immense talent, but earns the reputation of being a “jinx,” as Joyce calls herself, after several of her shows–and the men she gets involved with–experience problems and/or financial ruin.

-Society architect Don Bellows (Franchot Tone) happens to spot Joyce in a seedy joint while out slumming with a friend and his fiancé, Gail Armitage (Margaret Lindsay).
+Society architect Don Bellows (Franchot Tone) happens to spot Joyce in a seedy joint while out slumming with a friend and his fiancée, Gail Armitage (Margaret Lindsay).
 Through her stage performances, Joyce was pivotal in inspiring Don to follow his architectural dreams, so when Don sees Joyce drunk and alone at her table, he ditches his friends, and decides to pay Joyce back for all the fulfillment and fortune she’s brought him.
 Don offers Joyce the use of his home in the country, hoping that the time away from the city will do her some good.
-And dry her out!

 “If there were someone else, someone I didn’t even love that I’d never even see again, but who—who had a strange, exotic fascination for me, an appeal I couldn’t kill—would that make any difference to you?”

-Turns out it yes, it does make a difference, and Gail gives Don her engagement ring back.
-Which is really what Don wanted anyway, and he hurries back to the country to be with Joyce.
+Gail gives Don her engagement ring back, and Don hurries back to the country to be with Joyce.

-Before Don leaves for the country again, he arranges with a Broadway director friend of his to produce a new play, with Joyce as the star.
+But before Don leaves for the country again, he arranges with a Broadway director friend of his to produce a new play, with Joyce as the star.
 Don is certain that giving Joyce this chance will reinvigorate her career, and, coupled with his love, put her life back on track.
-Don backs the show with his own money, convinced that the “jinx” Joyce has told him about is just a silly superstition…
+Don backs the show with his own money, convinced that the “jinx” effect that Joyce told him about is just a silly superstition…

-Rehearsals go super great for the show, and Joyce seems to return Don’s intense feelings, but for some reason, Don just can’t convince Joyce to marry him.
+Rehearsals go smoothly for the show, and Joyce seems to return Don’s intense feelings.
+But for some reason, Don just can’t convince Joyce to marry him.

-Yep, we learn that Joyce is married to Gordon Heath, whose life she’s already ruined.
+We learn that Joyce is married to Gordon Heath, whose life she’s already ruined.
 And Gordon still carries a torch for Joyce.
-(Boy does Joyce cast a destructive spell on so many men!!)
 When Joyce pleas with Gordon for a divorce so she can marry Don, Gordon says no way.

-WHOOOOAAAAAA what kind of a turn did this film just take?!!!!!
+You may be wondering what kind of a turn this film just took.

 “If I can’t have him [Don] I’d rather be dead, it’s either going to be your life or mine.
 We’re coming to a tree in the middle of the road.
 We’re taking it.
 If you’re killed, I’ll be free.
 If I’m killed it really doesn’t matter.
 If we both die, good riddance!”